Pro

 Feeds and discovery

-Sitemap, RSS, robots.txt, humans.txt, and llms.txt URLs for each connected blog subdomain.
+Sitemap, RSS, robots.txt, and humans.txt URLs for each connected blog subdomain.

 Overview

 Feeds & discovery (/content/feeds) lists the machine-readable endpoints Obsurfable serves on each connected subdomain.
-These help search engines, RSS readers, and AI crawlers discover and understand your published blog:
+These help search engines and RSS readers discover and understand your published blog:

 FeedPathPurpose